yzITI/aauth-web/README.md

 // verify token with your appid and expire time(ms) const v = await aauth('jwt signed by aauth', 'appid', 86400e3)
+// if appid is empty, then it is not checked

 // if failed, v = false
 // if success, v = [JWT Payload Object]